 Sharp fragments also irritate the bowel wall and cause the dog considerable pain when the muscle wall of the bowel contracts to attempt to expel the fecal mass.

 Another cause of constipation in the dog is the feeding of a complete meat diet with no fiber.

 Meat is almost completely digested and the residue that remains in the large bowel after digestion is quite small and hard.
 The muscle of the bowel has difficulty in moving this material along its length and irregular and small bowel actions result.

 This type of constipation can easily be treated not by giving laxatives but by simply ensuring that there is some cereal included in the diet.

 The severe constipation caused by bone fragments should be treated promptly by a veterinarian, as enemas and careful manipulations often are necessary to prevent damage to the bowel.

-It is important that older dogs, whose intestinal muscles may be loosing their strength, are not given too many bones of any type, especially small cooked bones.
+It is important that older dogs, whose intestinal muscles may be losing their strength, are not given too many bones of any type, especially small cooked bones.